ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_lastupdate/README.md

 This block will show the last modification date of an entity if that entity provides a callback in the "last update callback" property.

+This block works with these following entities:
+- node
+- comment (if the module comments is enabled)
+- user
+- file